Intelligent-Silicon/AutoUnattend/README.md

 There are a few ways to create/modify the AutoUnAttend.xml file, [an online generator can be found at schneegans.de](https://schneegans.de/windows/unattend-generator/), Microsoft provides the [Windows System Image Manager (Windows SIM)](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-technical-reference) found in the [Windows Assessment and Deployment Kit (Windows ADK)](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install), or modifying [various AutoUnAttend.xml files on Github](https://github.com/search?q=autounattend.xml&type=repositories) and elsewhere which can be modified using a [text editor](https://notepad-plus-plus.org/) or [XML editor](https://microsoft.github.io/XmlNotepad/).

+Explanations and examples of the Configuration Passes and Components are explored in greater detail below.

 ### Creating a Windows installer